-The control system will communicate with the various sensors and control CO2 injection, pump and thruster speed and monitor FOCE system status relaying real-time data to the operators via wireless telemetry.
+The control system will communicate with the various sensors and control CO2 injection, pump and thruster speed, and monitor FOCE system status relaying real-time data to the operators via wireless telemetry.
 A flow chart of the FOCE functional interfaces is provided (Fig. 9).
-A range of engineering expertise is required to construct such a system including mechanical (Kirkwood) and electrical (Parekh) engineers to design and build the system and instrument and software engineers (SoMAS Instrument Lab) to manage data, feedback control of pH and telemetry.
+To construct the proposed FOCE and to manage data and feedback control of pH and telemetry mechanical (Kirkwood),electrical (Parekh) and software engineering expertise (SoMAS Instrument Lab) will be critical and is available for the project.

 D. Broader Impacts

 Barely 50 years old, SUNY’s Stony Brook University (SBU) has amassed a remarkable record of research accomplishments and graduate education in the natural sciences, health sciences and engineering and is well-respected as a public research university, ranked in the top 1% of colleges and universities world-wide according to a recent London Times survey.
-Our historical emphasis on graduate education to produce future generations of scientist and engineers is evident.
+Our historical emphasis on graduate education to produce future leaders in science, technology and engineering is evident.
 SBU is also nationally known for providing exceptional research and training opportunities for its undergraduates (1 of 10 nation-wide recognized by NSF).
 As an example, the PI and the co-PIs have 2-5 undergraduates working on projects in their labs every year and this is typical of SBU.
 Over the last decade, SBU’s undergraduate ranks have swelled with increasingly competitive freshman.
 The ethnic/cultural diversity of our student body is surpassed by a very few other major U.S. universities.
-More than half our undergraduates receive need-based financial aid (Pell Grant) and 37% receive merit-based awards, illustrating enrollment or under-represented minorities and high-achieving students.
+More than half our undergraduates receive need-based financial aid (Pell Grant) and 37% receive merit-based awards, illustrating enrollment of under-represented minorities and economically disadvantaged high-achieving students.

 To maintain vital research programs and advance science, engineering and education, public universities, such as SBU, must rely on programs like NSF’s MRI to acquire costly, cutting-edge instrumentation.
-No U.S. universities currently have an autonomous FOCE system.
+No U.S. university currently has an autonomous FOCE system.
 The scope and number of potential scientific applications for this technology are rapidly expanding.
 The PIs have over a decade of experience in the field of OA.
-However, the development of a mcFOCE would revolutionize the ability of SBU to purse in situ OA experiments.
+The development of a mcFOCE would revolutionize the ability of SBU to purse in situ OA experiments.
 Fourteen SBU faculty (representing marine, atmospheric, geosciences, ecology and evolution), six faculty from other US institutions (Occidental College, Georgia Southern University, University of Florida, Florida International University, University of New Orleans) and three from international institutions (University of Gothenburg, Plymouth University and INVEMAR) have committed to being major users of the mcFOCE.
 This group represents a diverse group of academic interest in in situ OA capability.
 The SBU faculty collectively advise 22 Ph.D. and 10 M.S. graduate students and have 32 undergraduates working in their research labs.

-Development of a state-of-the-art coastal FOCE system at SBU will certainly accelerate transformative advances in broader areas of research related to environmental quality, climate change, oceanic-atmospheric aerosol production, marine diseases and coastal resilience.
-The requested FOCE system will complement existing facilities (lab based OA systems), lead to a significant improvement of instrumentation now available for research, and will tremendously boost research-related education.
+Development of a state-of-the-art modular coastal FOCE system at SBU will certainly accelerate transformative advances in broader areas of research related to environmental quality, climate change, oceanic-atmosphere interactions and aerosol production, marine diseases and coastal resilience.
+The proposed FOCE system will complement existing facilities (lab based OA systems), lead to a significant improvement of instrumentation now available for research, and will tremendously boost hands-on research-related education.
 SoMAS has demonstrated their commitment to connecting this technology to graduate education by providing graduate student funding and tuition as cost share to this project.
-It is the intention that a doctoral student be recruited to be involved in the development and execution of the instrument as their dissertation.
+It is the intention that a doctoral student be recruited to be involved in the development and testing and implementation of the instrument as their dissertation.